Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Introduction

 where $\FI_\parameter$ is the QFI for the estimation of a single parameter $\parameter$ and $\trails$ represents the number of independent experimental trials used to derive the estimate.
 The Fisher information is directly related to the signal-to-noise ratio~\cite{LC18} and, to our knowledge, was first considered in the context of non-Hermitian systems in Ref.~\cite{BG13}.

 Within the QFI framework, several papers have explored sensors operating at second-order EPs, primarily considering Gaussian quantum noise.
 Reference~\cite{LC18} asserts that for reciprocal systems, sensors based on EPs do not offer an advantage regarding the quantum-limited signal-to-noise ratio.
 A recent experiment on superconducting qubits claims to confirm this assessment~\cite{AAK25}.
-In contrast, other studies revealed that EP-based sensing using an amplifier near its lasing threshold can be advantageous also in the quantum regime, as the QFI exhibits a faster divergence speed when approaching the threshold~\cite{ZSH19,ASF23}.
+In contrast, other studies revealed that EP-based sensing using an amplifier near its lasing threshold can be advantageous also in the quantum regime, as the QFI exhibits a faster divergence speed when approaching the threshold~\cite{ZSH19,ASF23,NCK23}.
 However, this analysis, relies on a linearization that could be problematic near the laser threshold~\cite{CJL19}.
 For a microring coupled to a waveguide with partial mirror an enhanced QFI for coherent states and NOON states has been predicted recently~\cite{CKW26}.
 Finally, one argument is that, since any non-Hermitian system can be embedded within a Hermitian one, non-Hermitian sensors cannot surpass Hermitian sensors in performance~\cite{DWC23}.
 However, this reasoning overlooks a practical issue, namely that the corresponding Hermitian embedding may be too large to be fully controllable in experiments constrained by finite resources~\cite{ZLX25}.
+For the special class of pseudo-Hermitian systems, a covariant formulation of the QFI was introduced, enabling the identification of optimal projections that saturate the classical Fisher information~\cite{ANO26}.
+All the systems mentioned above function in the linear regime; those operating in the non-linear regime come with their own unique challenges~\cite{ZC25}.

 Recently, Bouchet \emph{et al.} have shown that for scattering measurements with coherent light and Poissonian noise statistics (which includes Gaussian noise as limiting case), the QFI can be fully extracted from the output signal using a homodyne detection scheme and it can be straightforwardly evaluated with the classical scattering matrix~\cite{BRM21}.
 At a given input frequency $\ev$ this matrix $\Smatrix(\ev)$ maps incoming states $\ket{\incoming}$ to outgoing states $\ket{\outgoing} = \Smatrix(\ev)\ket{\incoming}$ ($\ket{\incoming}$ and $\ket{\outgoing}$ are assumed to be energy flux-normalized).
 Based on the experimentally available $\Smatrix(\ev)$~\cite{PLC10,RG17,CMR22}, the incoming-state dependent QFI can be written as